howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 ### HasId type class

-If you tried to execute a query, you get an error.
-Because there one more thing we have to do. `Fetcher` needs 'something' what extraxts id from entity.
+If you tried to execute a query, you got an error at this point.
+The reason is that `Fetcher` needs 'something' what extracts ids from entities.
 This thing is `HasId` type class.
-You have few choices how to provide usch class for your model.
+You have few choices how to provide such class for your model.
 Firstly you can explicitly pass it, like this:

 ```scala